 - Commission Costs

-The Commodity Select Index is yet another technical indicator created by Welles Wilder and chronicled in his classic and ever popular book, New Concepts in Technical Trading Systems.
+The Commodity Select Index is yet another technical indicator created by Welles Wilder and chronicled in his popular book, New Concepts in Technical Trading Systems.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.0%-89.0% of retail investor accounts lose money when trading CFDs.
+Between 74%-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.